rdhillon1016/java-playground/spring/README.md

 Profiles are one strategy you can use to prevent certain beans (like JDBC repository classes) from being instantiated so that you can replace them with stub beans.

 You can write `@Test @Transactional` for transactional test methods.
 Note that these will always get rolled back at the end of the method, so need to clean up your database.

-# Misc

-Spring comes with Tomcat as the default embedded web server.